“Postponing surveys could erode trust, exacerbate employee anxiety, and bar opportunities for building a stronger workplace culture.”

-With so many rapid changes, it might seem like now is an unstable time to survey employees.
+With so many rapid changes, it might seem like now is an unstable time for employee satisfaction

 “After all,” you might think, “with this being such an unstable time, I know responses won’t be representative of the way things normally are around here.
 It would be better to wait until things return to normal, so we can make changes based on the way the business usually operates, not the way we’re doing things during COVID-19.”

-In order to reinforce that you care, it’s critical that you:
+However, only launching an employee satisfaction survey is not enough.
+In order to reinforce that you care, it’s critical that post the employee satisfaction survey, you:

 - Share the survey results